Slick9000/r3dd1t/README.md

 ## ☕ donations

-while completely optional, it would be highly appreciated if you could donate if you find this tutorial helpful! it can be of any amount.
+while completely optional, it would be highly appreciated if you could donate if you like this bot! it can be of any amount.

 [![paypal](https://www.paypalobjects.com/en_US/i/btn/btn_donateCC_LG.gif)](https://paypal.me/irbee246)